oneturkmen/ultimate-blog/README.md

 # Ultimate Blog
 Blog for Ultimate Frisbee players at AUBG.
 Created for learning & experimenting purposes.
+Probably, I will change the audience and the website itself (from blog -> to something else) soon (no earlier than mid-May).

 ## Installation
 1. Fork/Download it.
 2. npm install & start
 3. Type 'localhost:3000' in your browser and you are good to go!

-## Styles
+## Styles & Features
 If you have any suggestions on how to style *better*, you are more than welcome to send the ideas &/or sketches here b.g.nuryyev at Gmail (credits are guaranteed).
 Also, if you are like "OMG, I want to see this/that feature!!!", send me the ideas and you will (hopefully) see them soon added & uploaded (again, credits are guaranteed).

 ## What is next?